konsydong/ruisi/README.md

 # ruisi-history
-     ruisi-history.py  ---> my project which analyses the history of my own ruisi download history_list.png  ---> show the download data
+     ruisi_all_torrent   ---> all the torrent on ruisi web ruisi_my_history.py ---> my project which analyses the history of my own ruisi download history_list.png    ---> show the download data
      ruisi.xlsx          ---> copy the result from the ruisi-history.py